The Gospel of John (2003)

 The sad truth is that director Philip Saville and writer John Goldsmith have made a picture book rather than a film, one that leans so heavily on Christopher Plummer's placid voice-over narration as to be cinematically inert.

 Events unfold as chronological vignettes, and there's little room for screenwriter John Goldsmith to reimagine scenes to mine their full dramatic potential.

 I found this Gospel long, dull and, for the most part, acted without apparent inspiration.

 Although it might test the patience of the non-believer, for those who take their Christianity seriously, this probably is worth seeing.

-Discuss The Visual Bible: The Gospel of John on our Movie forum!
+Discuss The Gospel of John on our Movie forum!